How Much Does Window Replacement Cost?

-Choosing the best replacement windows and keeping the overall window replacement cost down can be a daunting process.
-Here are some frequently asked questions about window replacement to help guide homeowners in their decision.
+Choosing the best replacement windows and keeping overall home window replacement costs down can be a daunting process.
+Knowing the answers to some frequently asked questions about window replacement can help guide homeowners in their decision.

 Q. How much does it cost to replace all windows in a house?

-Replacing windows costs an average of $200 to $2,100 per window, with customers paying $750 per window on average.
-For a home with 10 windows, a full window replacement will cost $7,500 on average, and can range between $2,000 to $21,000 depending on the type of windows and other factors.
-The cost will be higher for larger homes with more than 10 windows, and lower for smaller homes with fewer windows to replace.
+The average cost for window replacement is $180 to $409 per window.
+For a home with 10 windows, a full window replacement will cost $2,000 to $11,500 depending on the type of windows and other factors.
+The cost will be higher for larger homes with more than 10 windows and lower for smaller homes with fewer windows to replace.

 Q. Should I replace all windows at once?

 Ultimately, this decision depends on the homeowner’s budget.
 Window size, style, and material can affect overall window replacement cost.
-If a homeowner is interested in replacing a window with a bay, bow, or other specially shaped window, it could be a successful one-time project.
+If a homeowner is interested in replacing a window with a bay, bow, or other specially shaped window, it could be a successful onetime project.
 If there is widespread damage to every window or if the windows are over 20 years old, a full replacement would be in order.
-Sometimes budgetary limitations will only allow for a few windows to be replaced at a time.
 In most situations, the homeowner may qualify for volume discounts or promotions if they decide to replace all their windows at once.